BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 **In total 32 plugins have dedicated support for BetonQuest.**

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
-25 plugins are supported right now:
+26 plugins are supported right now:
-_AureliumSkills, Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._
+_AureliumSkills, Brewery, Citizens, DecentHolograms, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._